-1) studies in language and literature; 2) language acquisition; 3) individuals and societies; 4) sciences; 5) mathematics; 6) the arts.
-Students may choose to replace the arts course with a second course from one of the other five groups.
-At least three, and not more than four, subjects are taken at higher level (240 recommended teaching hours), while the remaining are taken at standard level (150 recommended teaching hours).
-In addition, three core elements-the extended essay, theory of knowledge, and creativity, activity, service-are compulsory and central to the philosophy of the programme.
+Normally, three subjects (and not more than four) are taken at higher level (HL), and the others are taken at standard level (SL).
+The IB recommends 240 teaching hours for HL subjects and 150 hours for SL.
+Subjects at HL are studied in greater depth and breadth than at SL.
+In addition, three core elements-the extended essay, theory of knowledge and creativity, activity, service-are compulsory and central to the philosophy of the programme.